shpongledsummer/minimal-forecast-card/README.md

   action: none
 ```

-> The card distinguishes between taps and scroll gestures.
+> The card tells taps and scroll gestures apart.
 Scrolling through the forecast won't accidentally trigger the tap action.
 When the action is set to `none`, the pointer cursor is also hidden.

 </details>